ccisman/DAMER/README.md

 ## Usage

-- You can build the project through Cmake(make sure the version of Cmake is matched)
 - The 'test' folder is where you put the test files, including *.c files and *.xml files.
 Those *.c files is the original program files, while those *.xml files indicate the checked properties using LTL form.
 To be noticed, those *.xml files' name must match the *.c files.
 For example, you want to check a program named 'test.c', the correspond xml file must name as 'test-V.xml'.
 And make sure the .c file and the .xml file are in the same directory.